How to grow cornflowers

 How to propagate cornflowers

-Cornflowers usually self-seed readily, but if you want to save the seed, collect it from the faded flowers.
-Store the seed in an envelope and sow from early spring to early summer, 0.5-1cm deep, either in drills, or simply by scattering the seed and lightly raking to cover with soil.
-Thin the resulting seedlings to 10-15cm apart.
-Making several sowings throughout spring will ensure a succession of flowers through summer.
+Cornflower plants are annuals and usually self-seed readily, but if you want to save the seed, collect it from the faded flowers.
+Store the seed in an envelope and sow from early spring to early summer, or in the autumn.

 Pests and diseases